-While I sleep, he keeps watch.
+While I sleep, my friend keeps watch.
 While I keep vigil, he keeps vigil with me.
 If I have to travel, he always goes along for the journey.
 (He has no fear of flying.)

-His greatest joy — perhaps you have already guessed it — is when he accompanies me to the altar to offer the Holy Sacrifice.
+My friend’s greatest joy—perhaps you have already guessed it—is when he accompanies me to the altar to offer the Holy Sacrifice.
 There he becomes absolutely radiant.
 He stands, like a deacon, at my side.
 He is completely at home in the liturgy of the Church, and he knows it inside out.
 He sings with understanding, he bows profoundly, he teaches me how I am to conduct myself in the presence of the Thrice Holy God.

 At the moment of the Consecration, he becomes all luminous: beautiful with an indescribable beauty.
 I feel him trembling with joy next to me.
 And then he becomes utterly silent; he becomes like a flame of adoration.
 At this moment he is never alone.
 All his confrères arrive and sometimes, just sometimes, one feels, but ever so slightly, the hushed movement of wings of light.
 They arrive, all of them together, to surround the altar and then, they adore, they adore, they adore.

-For him Mass is never too long.
+For my friend Mass is never too long.
 Holy Mass is what he loves most on this earth of ours: Holy Mass, and then adoration of the Blessed Sacrament.
 He is always directing me towards the tabernacle.

 Oh, and one other thing.
-He is phenomenally in love with my Mother, the Most Holy Virgin Mary.
-Her always calls her his Queen and his Sovereign.
+My friend is phenomenally in love with my Mother, the Most Holy Virgin Mary.
+He always calls her his Queen and his Sovereign.
 He reminds me often that Jesus, from the summit of the Cross said, not to an angel but to a man, “Behold thy mother.”
 When I pray to Holy Mary, he exhales the loveliest of perfumes: a fragrance of purity, humility and love all at once.